Connect with The Jam’s Krista Green

 I hope to explore every corner of Chicago for our viewers.
-It is an outstanding city and I want to share stories about the everyday people and establishments that make it outstanding.
+It is an outstanding city and I want to share stories about the everyday people and establishments that make it exactly that – outstanding.

 You are very into the music scene in Chicago.
 How did you get involved and who is a performer that you must see?

 Music was always my first love.
-I played piano for several years and grew up going to countless concerts with my family.
+What's dance without music, right?
+I also played piano for several years and grew up going to countless concerts with my family.
 7-years-old, 5th row at Jimmy Buffet?
 That was me.
-I always have an ongoing list of artists I've yet to see.
+I still spend as many weekends as possible at live shows and I always have an ongoing list of artists I've yet to see.
 Lately, I've been crossing a lot off!
 Next up is Bruno Mars.
 He is so talented, such an incredible dancer and overall performer.
 He will be at Lollapalooza this summer, so you know where to find me.

 We know you love Chicago and hanging out around town.
 Quick questions name your favorite places!

 Concord Music Hall